Eating During Pregnancy

 Managing Some Common Problems

-Because the iron in prenatal vitamins and other factors may cause constipation during pregnancy, try to consume more fiber than you did before you became pregnant.
+The iron in prenatal vitamins and other things can cause constipation during pregnancy.
+So try to get more fiber than you did before you became pregnant.
 Try to eat about 20 to 30 grams of fiber a day.
 Your best sources are fresh fruits and vegetables and whole-grain breads, cereals, or muffins.

-Some people also use fiber tablets or drinks or other high-fiber products available at pharmacies and grocery stores, but check with your doctor before trying them.
+Some people use fiber tablets or drinks or other high-fiber products, but check with your doctor before trying them.
 (Don't use laxatives while you're pregnant unless your doctor advises you to do so.
 And avoid the old wives' remedy — castor oil — because it can actually interfere with your body's ability to absorb nutrients.)

 Some pregnant women find that broccoli, spinach, cauliflower, and fried foods give them heartburn or gas.
 You can plan a balanced diet to avoid these foods.
 Carbonated drinks also cause gas or heartburn for some women, although others find they calm the digestive system.

-If you're frequently nauseated, eat small amounts of bland foods, like toast or crackers, throughout the day.
-If nothing else sounds good, try cereal with milk or a sweet piece of fruit.
+If you're often nauseated, eat small amounts of bland foods, like toast or crackers, throughout the day.
+Some women find it helpful to eat foods made with ginger.
 To help combat nausea, you can also:

 - Take your prenatal vitamin before going to bed after you've eaten a snack — not on an empty stomach.